strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ## Configuration in database

-Configuration files are not multi server friendly.
-So we created a data store for config you will want to update in production.
+Configuration files are not multi-server friendly.
+To update configurations in production you can use a data store to get and set settings.

 ### Get settings

 - `environment` (string): Sets the environment you want to store the data in.
-By default it's current environment (can be an empty string if your config is environment agnostic).
+By default it's current environment (can be an empty string if your configuration is environment agnostic).
-- `type` (string): Sets if your config is for an `api`, `plugin` or `core`.
+- `type` (string): Sets if your configuration is for an `api`, `plugin` or `core`.
 By default it's `core`.
 - `name` (string): You have to set the plugin or api name if `type` is `api` or `plugin`.
 - `key` (string, required): The name of the key you want to store.